Hacker-s-PlayStation/PlayStation4-Hacking-Guideline-ENG/2_methodology/Library.md

 It's easy to write down the information in the section.

 To mark the section name, you can save section name in a free space(not much space is required), and put the saved information in the `.shstrndx` section heade.
 And you can write the position of `.shstrndx` in `Section header string table index` of elf header.

+Howerver, here `.dynstr` must come before `.shstrndx`.

+`.dynstr` is a section where strings for dynamic symbols are stored.
+That is, the name of the function or global variable, and sometimes the name of the library are written there.
+In the field value, write the string table address, offset, size, etc. create above.

 In `.dynamic`, you can write the information of dynamic entries(created above).
 Enter the entry size, address, offset, size, etc. in the field value.